 The final public presentation was held during the Town Council meeting on October 4, 2022.
+The final presentation was advertised via newspaper, social media, and direct conversations with staff.
 No members of the public were present.
 After reviewing the document and asking questions, Town Council formally approved the Five-Year Parks and Recreation Master Plan on November 1, 2022.
 Five members of the public were present along with other Cicero department leaders.
 No public comment was received during either of the final two Town Council meetings.